MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 Technical white papers (see **Details**) provide information about the experimental protocols and computational pipelines for each dataset.

 ### Three lines of code
-The following three lines of code illustrate the core workflow of the Brain Observatory Toolbox to access neural data:
+These three lines of code illustrate the core workflow of the Brain Observatory Toolbox to access neural data:
 ```
 ophysSessionTable = bot.listSessions('VisualCoding', 'Ophys')
 exampleSession = bot.getSessions( ophysSessionTable(1, :) )